chrisgrieser/nvim-tinygit/README.md

   and does not stage any changes.
 - `amendNoEdit` keeps the last commit message; if there are no staged changes, it stages all changes (`git add --all`), like `smartCommit`.
-- Optionally runs `git push --force` afterward, if the branch has diverged (the amended commit was already pushed).
+- Optionally runs `git push --force-with-lease` afterward, if the branch has diverged (i.e., the amended commit was already pushed).

 ```lua
 -- options default to `false`